Parthasarathi7722/SecAuditAI/README.md

 # SecAuditAI
+# This project is on hold for now due to job hunt, however feel free to fork and customise if you wish

-SecAuditAI is a comprehensive security auditing tool that leverages AI to perform automated security assessments across various domains including cloud infrastructure, code analysis, and compliance checks.
+SecAuditAI is a comprehensive security auditing tool that leverages AI to perform automated security assessments across various domains including cloud infrastructure, code analysis, and compliance checks. **Note: This is an experimental tool, and some features, particularly zero-day vulnerability detection, are under active development and should be used with caution in production environments.**

 ## Features